-Diary Of A Busker Day 273 Friday August 24th Winchester High Street (1. opposite Oxfam, Time: 1:15-2:37pm, 2. opposite Bellis, Time: 3-4:05pm, 3. opposite Vodafone, Time: 4:22-5:35pm
+Diary Of A Busker Day 273 Friday August 24th 2012 Winchester High Street 1.
+Opposite Oxfam, Time: 1:15-2:37pm, 2.
+Opposite Bellis, Time: 3-4:05pm, 3.
+Opposite Vodafone, Time: 4:22-5:35pm

-My old regular Walter comes out of the C & A fabric shop next to me.
-He tells me about when he used to conduct a seventeen piece dance band – “…they never took a blind bit of notice of me!” he laughs, “in fact one of them, the tenor sax, used to say ‘you’d make a better driver!'”
-He goes across the road and talks to Eddie – another old regular, who’s been listening to me…and then HE comes over – “It’s not a good spot, this, is it?
-You’ve got all the buses covering up the sound when they go by!”
-I agree but tell him it’s usually better than this – the money’s terrible today and the drizzle doesn’t help.
-I reckon it could pour down any moment.
-Eddie regales me with more tales of his days as a cabbie in Southampton.
-The one about Tommy Cooper, he’s told me before, but the one about Benny Hill’s a new one – “I said to him, ‘Why are you not married, Benny?’ and he said ‘Why ‘ave one when I can ‘ave ’em all?’
-And I said to him, ‘Why are you down here?’ and he said ‘I’ve got to be somewhere!'”
-Eddie has a joke for me – “You want to make gold soup?
-Put nine carrots in!”
+I’ve forgotten to bring the usual five pound coins to put in the bucket when I start, so it’s there in front of me, empty…for twenty minutes before the first donation; a mixture of silver and shrapnel grandly totalling 13p, from a Chinese girl.
+Oh well, it gives it a bit of weight.
+At one point before this, a woman accidentally knocked the bucket spinning into the road, from where it was returned by another woman.
+Walter comes out of the C & H fabric shop and tells me about when he used to conduct a seventeen piece dance band – ‘…they never took a blind bit of notice of me!’ he laughs, ‘in fact, one of them, the tenor sax, used to say “you’d make a better driver!”‘ Walter goes across the road and talks to Eddie, who’s been listening to me…and then HE comes over – ‘It’s not a good spot, this, is it?
+You’ve got all the buses covering up the sound when they go by!’
+I agree but tell him it’s usually better than this; the money’s terrible today and the drizzle doesn’t help and I reckon it could pour down any moment.
+Eddie regales me with more tales of his days as a Southampton cabbie.
+The one about Tommy Cooper, he’s told me before, but the one about Benny Hill is a new one – ‘I said to him, “Why are you not married, Benny?” and he said “Why ‘ave one when I can ‘ave ’em all?”
+And I said to him, “Why are you down here?” and he said “I’ve got to be somewhere!”‘ Eddie has a joke for me – ‘You want to make gold soup?
+Put nine carrots in!’

 I meet again, after a long time, the man who told me he was Glen Miller’s godson.
-“I’ve just turned seventy” he says.
-“You’re looking well for it.”
-“It’s the Mediterranean diet – olive oil.
-I take a little (holds two fingers an inch apart) bit of olive oil every day.” …it finally does start to rain proper so I have to move back a bit.
-I play Here Comes The Sun and a man says “That’s crazy!”
+‘I’ve just turned seventy,’ he says.
+‘You’re looking well for it.’
+‘It’s the Mediterranean diet; olive oil.
+I take a little (holds two fingers an inch apart) bit of olive oil every day.’
+It finally does start to chuck it down so I have to move back a bit.
+I play Here Comes The Sun and a man says ‘That’s crazy!’
 Half an hour later, it’s eased off a bit so I move back out.
-I play Ne Me Quitte Pas (one half French, the other English – ha!), then another song and after that, a young guy comes up – “What was that you played before – a French song?”
-(I detect a French accent) “Ah, yes – Ne Me Quitte Pas.
+I play Ne Me Quitte Pas (one half French, the other half English!), then another song and after that, a young guy comes up – ‘What was that you played before – a French song?’
+(I detect a French accent) ‘Ah, yes – Ne Me Quitte Pas.
 I’m not too good at it yet.
-It’s a new one, Jacques Brel – he’s my favourite.”
-“Yes, can you play it again, pleese?”
-(He’s got to be French).
-Wow, the first time that one’s been requested…and for that reason alone I’ll name it Song Of The Day.
-“Sure, what’s your name?”
-“Antoine.”
-(I knew it).
+It’s a new one, Jacques Brel – he’s my favourite.’
+‘Yes, can you play it again, pleese?’
+(He’s definitely French).
+‘Sure, what’s your name?’
+‘Antoine.’
+Anyway, that’s the first time that one’s been requested…and for that reason alone I’ll name it Song Of The Day.

-Earnings: £39.05p + 1 cd
+Earnings: £39.05 + 1 CD